tom-seddon/beeblink/docs/fs.md

 Wildcards are not permitted when saving, deleting or renaming files.

+# Boot keys

+Like many filing systems, BLFS has a key you can hold down in conjunction with BREAK to reset the BBC with it selected as the filing
+system: `B`.
+And as with other filing systems, this also works in combination with `CTRL` for a hard reset, and/or `SHIFT` to auto-boot.

+When not holding `SHIFT`, you can also hold down an additional letter or number key to have the BLFS `*EXEC` some alternative file on startup.
+The files for this are held in drive `B` of the `BEEBLINK` volume, named `!` followed by the letter or number in question.
+For example, holding `B`+`T`+`BREAK` will use the file `!T`.

+The current volume remains selected when you do this.

+Some predefined files are supplied, providing the following
+combinations:

+- `B`+`T`+`BREAK` - select BASIC and run BeebLink tools
+- `B`+`R`+`BREAK` - select BASIC and run ROM Tool
+- `B`+`I`+`BREAK` - select BASIC and run BeebLink disk imager

+If you'd like to add a custom boot key, you can create additional files - or overwrite the existing ones.

+Two notes:

+- If the file doesn't exist (or if there's no `BEEBLINK` volume), no action will be taken and it's as if you pressed just `B`+`BREAK`.
+- `B`+`BREAK` always just selects BLFS and takes no further action, so any `!B` file will always be ignored.

 # Command reference

 ## Commands available in any filing system